 You hike only .2 miles further and get to your next treat: The Hand Tram.
 Yes, it’s safe.
 But it’s also heart-pounding thrill to step into the metal cage, and slowly pull yourself out and over thrashing Glacier Creek, more than a hundred feet below.
 Stop in the middle of the hand tram to take a selfie!
 If others are waiting, keep going and get to the other side.
 If not, take your time.

 Once you get across the hand tram, it’s only another 1 mile to Crow Creek Road.
 You’ll be at Milepoint 2.9.
 If you want to see Crow Creek Mine, it’s only a few hundred yards up the road.
-If not, you can either walk back the way you came or have pre-arranged a ride back down Crow Creek Road into town.
+If not, you can either walk back the way you came or take the free Glacier Valley Transit bus that picks up at the mine every 20-30 minutes during summer and takes you back to town or the hotel.

 Many people turn around after taking the hand tram across.
 You’ll ride it a second time to get back to the other side, then hike back down to the hotel the way you came.
 From the hotel to the hand tram and back is a 2 to 2.5 hour roundtrip adventure.
 If you want to do it in half the time, do it in the other direction.
 Drive your car to the Winner Creek Gorge Trailhead at Milepoint 2.9 of Crow Creek Road, hike the mile to the hand tram, then another .2 mile down to the Gorge, then hike back to your car.